otris/ews-cpp/README.md

 make
 ```

-Type `make help` to see more configuration options.
+Type `make edit_cache` to see all configuration options. `make help` shows you
+all available targets.

 ### Windows